 The Bossche Bol is like an oversized puff pastry.
 The pastry is filled with a velvety soft, super fresh, sweetened whipped cream and topped with a generous coating of semi-dark chocolate.

 The company that makes them never expanded outside the city.
-And that is why people come from all over the country, in large numbers!
+And that is why people come from all over the country, in large numbers, including me, guilty as charged!

 Where to get a Bossche Bol?